-We talked to Henri Bong, CEO & Co-founder of UnaBiz about providing affordable, well-designed solutions that are energy efficient, scalable and simple to deploy at a fraction of conventional cost, and he had the following to say:-
+Henri Bong, CEO & Co-founder of UnaBiz tells us about providing affordable, well-designed solutions that are energy-efficient, scalable, and simple.

 First of all, how are you and your family doing in these COVID-19 times?